 Here is what it depends on:

-- the location of the implant in the jaw
+- Location of the implant in the jaw

-- the cost of the actual implant and crown
+- Cost of the actual implant and crown

 Placing a dental implant requires a number of steps, generally involving several professionals.